LimaJuliett/LimaJuliett/README.md

 Hi, I’m @LimaJuliett!
-I don't have much experience with GitHub or coding in general, but I'm excited to learn more!
-I'm strongest in Java/Javascript (although I'm not particularly good at either), and I also do a lot with the Arduino IDE.
-Even though I'm not a great programmer, I enjoy contributing to open-source when and how I can, so I hope to see you around!
+Even though I'm not a great programmer, I enjoy contributing to open-source when and how I can, so I'm happy to be here on GitHub.
+I'm strongest in Java, Arduino (think C++ for people who like blinking lights), and BASH, and I'm working on learning Python.

 <!---
 LimaJuliett/LimaJuliett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.